Denis-Paul/vacation/README.md

 # README

-This is a vacation planning app in Ruby on Rails.
+This is a vacation planning (VacationPlanr) web application built using Ruby on Rails.

 * Ruby version: 3.0.0
 * Rails version: 6.1.4.4